Registering Your Hives!

 IDALS also sells 12X18-inch aluminum “No Spray” signs for apiaries.
 They can be shipped to you or picked up at their downtown Des Moines office.
 You can call the office at 515.281.7656 for questions about picking up signs.

-To order, go to the IDALS website and click on the “Order Field Markers” in the right-hand column.
+To order, go to the IDALS website and under the Field Markers section, click on the “Order Field Signs” in the right-hand column.